ikt32/GTAVManualTransmission/README.md

 ## Scripting API

-Decorators are now deprecated and will be removed in the first release after v4.6.6.
+Decorators are now deprecated and will be removed in v4.7.0.

 Check [ManualTransmission.h](https://github.com/E66666666/GTAVManualTransmission/blob/master/Gears/ManualTransmission.h) for available API functions.